jldec/bun-aws-getcolo/README.md

 ## How it works
 This experiment depends on Cloudflare workers anycast routing.
 A [getcolo](https://github.com/jldec/getcolo) worker deployed to https://getcolo.jldec.me/ simply returns the colo name (and other region info) from the datacenter where it is running.

-The bun script running on each of the EC2 instances calls getcolo, either directly, or via one of the other regional instances, and returning colo details and timing info.
+The bun script running on each of the EC2 instances calls getcolo, either directly, or via one of the other regional instances, returning colo details and timing info.

 Each instance is also running 2 cloudflared tunnels